iterative/dvc.org/content/docs/command-reference/import-url.md

 - `-h`, `--help` - prints the usage/help message, and exit.

+- `--version-aware` - capture cloud versioning information when importing the file.
+By default, DVC will automatically capture cloud versioning information if the URL contains a cloud versioning ID.
+When `--version-aware` is provided along with a URL that does not contain a cloud versioning ID, DVC will capture the latest version of the file.

 - `-q`, `--quiet` - do not write anything to standard output.
 Exit with 0 if no problems arise, otherwise 1.